brayvasq/exkii/README.md

 # Exkii
-This is a simple lib to convert images to ASCII
+This is a simple lib to convert text to ASCII banner

 ## Installation